Same-Day Crowns (CAD-CAM Dentistry)

 CAD-CAM dentistry is an advanced dental restorative system that allows your dentist to restore decayed teeth, place crowns, remove defective amalgam fillings or place cosmetic veneers in just one appointment.
 This allows you to have the highest-quality, most lifelike dental restorations in just one visit to the dentist… in, out and on with your busy life.

 CAD Acquisition Unit

-The CAD Acquisition Unit is mobile and houses a medical grade computer and the camera.
+The CAD acquisition unit is mobile and houses a medical-grade computer and the camera.
 Your dentist uses the camera to take a digital picture of your prepared tooth.
 This picture is used instead of a traditional impression.
 This means no impression tray and material for you to gag on.
-The computer and 3D software converts the digital picture to a three-dimensional virtual model of your prepped tooth.
+The computer and 3D software convert the digital picture to a three-dimensional virtual model of your prepped tooth.
 Your dentist then designs your restoration right on screen using the software while you wait (and watch!).
-This software can assist your dentist with designing any single tooth restoration: crowns, inlays (fillings), onlays (partial crowns), and veneers.
-Once your dentist has designed your restoration (usually about 5 minutes), he or she clicks a button, and the design data is communicated via a wireless radio signal to the Milling Unit.
+This software can assist your dentist with designing any single-tooth restoration: crowns, inlays (fillings), onlays (partial crowns) and porcelain veneers.
+Once your dentist has designed your restoration (usually about 5 minutes), he or she clicks a button, and the design data is communicated via a wireless radio signal to the milling unit.

 CAD Milling Unit

 Your dentist or dental assistant selects a ceramic block that matches the shade of the tooth being repaired.
 He or she then inserts the block into the milling unit.
 The data from the acquisition unit is used to direct diamond-coated burs to carve the block into the indicated shape of the restoration.
 This process usually takes 8 to 18 minutes depending on the size and type of restoration.
 After the milling is finished, your dentist polishes the finished filling or crown and bonds it into place.